Skip to content

 Age Eligibility for an RESP

 In Canada, there is no minimum age to open a Registered Education Savings Plan (RESP).
 An RESP can be opened as soon as a child has a Social Insurance Number (SIN).
-The earlier you open an RESP, however, the more time you have for the contributions to grow in the investments chosen.
+In many provinces, you can apply for your child’s SIN at the same time as you register their birth, like with Ontario’s 5-in-1 newborn bundle.

 Maximizing Benefits in an RESP